Excommunication of Margaret McBride: Reactions

 Catholics for Choice, an independent pro-choice organization, also expressed concerns regarding the decision.
 Its president, Jon O'Brien, said, "While not all the facts are available, it is clear that the Vatican's hard line on abortion led to this terrible situation.
 Sadly, we see situations like this time after time, both here in the US and abroad.
 The Vatican's outright ban on all abortions is insensitive and reflects an unwillingness to acknowledge the reality of women's lives, including the difficult decisions that often have to be made during a pregnancy."

 The Reverend Thomas Doyle, a well-known canon lawyer, noted that the bishop "clearly had other alternatives than to declare her excommunicated."
 Doyle argued that this case highlights a "gross inequity" in how the church chooses to handle scandal.
-He noted that no priests have been excommunicated for sexual abuse, suggesting a double standard within the church (although this is now no longer the case, since pedophile priest Jose Mercau was excommunicated by Pope Francis).
+He noted that at the time no priest had been excommunicated for sexual abuse, suggesting a double standard within the church; this is now no longer the case, since pedophile priest Jose Mercau was excommunicated by Pope Francis.

 The theologian Michael Liccone stated: "The Church does not condemn 'indirect abortion': abortion that is a foreseen but unintended side effect of a medical procedure designed to preserve the mother's life"; he added that McBride, considered an ethics expert at the hospital, had explained her decision by telling Olmsted that she saw the abortion in this scenario as indirect.
 Liccone said that Olmsted's decision to say that McBride had excommunicated herself, rather than to excommunicate her ferendae sententiae "by his own juridical act", raised questions.

-Steven Jensen criticized accounts trying to justify the Phoenix case as based upon an incoherent account of intention.
+Steven J. Jensen, a professor of philosophy at the University of St. Thomas, criticized accounts trying to justify the Phoenix case as based upon an incoherent account of intention.
 He did not believe the principle of double effect applied, saying the doctors intended to kill via dilation and curettage.
 "This cutting is a kind of violent harm to the baby.
 The harm is not distinct from the cutting but is precisely that cutting insofar as it relates to the baby. [...]
 This cutting is a cause that the doctor must include within the means he chooses".